Content from Introduction

 Climate vs weather

 Weather refers to the conditions of the atmosphere in a short period of time.
 Climate refers to the conditions of the atmosphere over long periods of time.
 Any changes to the long-term condition of the atmosphere will also cause changes to the short-term conditions.
-An obvious comparison is that if the average temperature of the atmosphere increases, the average temperature of the weather in any given season will also increase.
 Some examples of measurable changes to weather conditions due to climate change are:

 These changes can lead to flooding - both in coastal areas and due to increased rainfall - drought, wildfires and more frequent extreme weather conditions.